 It’s an Australian Native, and used extensively in revegetation work, to hold soil together and provide under story shade.
 Also, very common in parks and gardens here, and all around the world.

 In the wild it can reach up to 30m and about 15m wide, but if you just cut the top off when it is in its second or third year at about 1.5meters high, it will produce side shoots, and bush out to a max of about 2-3meters.
 They look really cool like that, as do the really big ones in the forest.
 Handles frost really well, as it does with drought!

 Just be aware, it’s not something I would spray on food crops I was about to harvest, as it’s just too good at killing all the bugs, both good and bad.

 Even though the poisonous chemical in the plant is destroyed by sunlight quite quickly, just 6-8berries can kill a man if eaten!
 So please handle the spray with care, and store it out of reach of kids and pets!

 It is still a poison, it’s just a natural, biodegradable one.

-I know the wasps do a great job killing the caterpillars for us, so I don’t kill all of them, just the ones that move in and try to take over my little patch of turf and I can’t safely get at them to relocate them. (plus the Mrs is quite allergic to them).
+I know the wasps do a great job killing the caterpillars for us, so I don’t kill all of them, just the small minority of ones that move in and try to take over my little patch of turf and I can’t safely get at them to safely relocate them.
+(The Mrs is severely allergic to them).

 It is exactly the same stuff as in the commercial “Neem” products, but this is the Australian Native version.
 Wikipedia says the following about Azadirachtin, the main active ingredient>>> “Azadirachtin is 100% biodegradable (it degrades within 100 hours when exposed to light and water) and shows very low toxicity to mammals (the LD50 in rats is > 3,540 mg/kg making it practically non-toxic).”